Veil-of-Aether/.github/profile/README.md

 - Spread the word: Share the project, join our Revolt server, or post about it in the Fediverse!

 ### How to Contribute
+Because of the nature of this project, contrubtions must be more restricted then most.
+Please join our Revolt server or contact one of the maintainers if you're interested in contributing anything more than a simple bugfix or optimization.

-Please see each repository's individual CONTRIBUTING.md for contribution instructions
+Please see each repository's individual CONTRIBUTING.md for more detailed contribution instructions.

 ### Community & Support
 Need help?
 Got a cool idea?
 Join the community: